 From 2001 I worked in the games industry, eventually specialising in tools to aid in the development of video games and their engines.
 In 2011 I left the industry and teamed up with a few other talented composers to utilise my knowledge to help build the company 'Spitfire Audio'.

-I also periodically compose soundtracks for video-games and have worked on titles such as The Stanley Parable and Portal Knights.
+I also periodically compose soundtracks for video-games and have worked on titles such as The Stanley Parable, Portal Knights, Lost in Random as well as a few random projects such as trailer for Terraria and Minecraft and the like.
 You've probably also heard my music in random TV commercials at some point.

 I use various bits and bobs to craft my shiz.